As the founder of a goal-setting and planning company, I’ve learned a thing or two about productivity.

 Step 1: Brain dump

-Maybe this is just a me thing, but I find nearly every successful habit I have starts with brain dumping.
+Maybe this is just my thing, but I find nearly every successful habit I have starts with brain dumping.
 Literally just stream-of-consciousness writing everything that pops into my head.

 “The quieter you become, the more you can hear.”